Peckham: 19th century

 At the beginning of the 19th century, Peckham was synonymous with Peckham Rye: a "small, quiet, retired village surrounded by fields".
 Since 1744 stagecoaches had travelled with an armed guard between Peckham and London to give protection from highwaymen.
 The rough roads constrained traffic so a branch of the Grand Surrey Canal was proposed as a route from the Thames to Portsmouth.
 The canal was built from Surrey Commercial Docks to Peckham before the builders ran out of funds in 1826.
 The abbreviated canal was used to ship soft wood for construction and even though the canal was drained and backfilled in 1970, Whitten's timber merchants stood on the site known as Eagle Wharf until it closed in 2019 and the location was designated for development.

 In 1851 Thomas Tilling started an innovative omnibus service from Peckham to London.
 Tilling's buses were the first to use pre-arranged bus stops, which helped them to run to a reliable timetable.
 His services expanded to cover much of London until his horses were requisitioned for the Army in the First World War.

 During the mid-19th century, housing had spread north and west of Peckham Rye.
 The area in the north, towards Old Kent Road, on land previously owned by the Hill family (from whom the name Peckham Hill Street was derived) was initially known as Peckham New Town, although it would later become synonymous with Peckham in general (and the "New Town" was abandoned).
 In the area west of Peckham Rye Common and Peckham Rye Park, many large houses were built.

-Peckham Rye railway station was opened, in 1865.
+In 1865, Peckham Rye railway station opened.
 With the arrival of the railway and the introduction of horse-drawn trams about ten years later, Peckham became accessible to artisans and clerical staff working in the city and the docks.
 Housing for this socio-economic group filled almost all the remaining fields except the Rye.
 In 1868 the vestry of Camberwell St Giles bought the Rye to keep it as common land.
-Responding to concerns about the dangerous overcrowding of the common on holidays the vestry bought the adjacent Homestall Farm (the last farm in the area) in 1894 and opened this as Peckham Rye Park.
+In 1894, responding to concerns about the dangerous overcrowding of the common on holidays, the vestry bought the adjacent Homestall Farm, the last farm in the area, and opened this as Peckham Rye Park.